gernest/qlql/README.md

  - run `go get ./...`
  - run `make build-go` to build the ap1 server
  - run `make ` to build the app
- - run `npm star` to start the electron app
+ - run `npm start` to start the electron app

  So, somehow the `make build-go` won't work.
 Because I have made changes to vecty that are only available to my fork.
 Replace vecty packages with my fork